berkeley-cs61as/markdown-courseware/textbook/chapter20 9 - Mutable Data and Vectors/section04 Representing Tables.md

     (get <key-1> <key-2>)

-We can now define these procedures using our tables!
+We can now define these procedures using our "local" tables, as defined right above!

     (define operation-table (make-table))
     (define get (operation-table 'lookup-proc))
     (define put (operation-table 'insert-proc!))

+Remember that `(operation-table 'lookup-proc)` and `(operation-table 'insert-proc!)` both return procedures!

-`Get` takes as arguments two keys, and `put` takes as arguments two keys and a value.
+The procedure `get` takes as arguments two keys, and `put` takes as arguments two keys and a value.
 Both operations access the same local table, which is encapsulated within the object created by the call to `make-table`.